My finances, my projects, my life

 • the acquisition of (financial or (in)tangible) assets and the related depreciation;

-• the cost of alterations and improvements to the premises, IT equipment, etc.;
+• the cost of alterations and improvements to the premises, the furniture, IT equipment, etc.;

 • the working capital requirements (current assets and liabilities);

-• the resources available (contribution of personal funds, government aid, bank funding, etc.).
+• the resources available (contribution of personal funds, bank funding, government aid, investors, etc.).

 This section contains all the additional information, the sources to check your analyses and the various certificates needed to help understand the status of the project and its potential success.